-

 No credit card needed

-Statuspage's paid plans start at $29 per month and the price climbs as your subscriber count grows, reaching $99 per month at 1,000 subscribers, $399 per month at 5,000, and $1,499 per month at 25,000.
-On top of that you still need a separate monitoring service, so the real total is higher than the sticker price.
-Pulsetic starts at $9 per month and bundles monitoring and status pages together, which is why teams switch to cut costs.
+Paid Statuspage plans open at $29 per month, then climb with your subscriber count: $99 per month at 1,000 subscribers, $399 per month at 5,000, $1,499 per month at 25,000.
+And that price ignores the monitoring service you still have to pay for elsewhere, so your real bill runs higher than the number on the page.
+Pulsetic starts at $9 per month with monitoring and status pages in the same plan.
+That bundle is why teams move over to cut costs.

-Each Statuspage tier caps how many subscribers can follow your page, and you move up a plan once you cross the limit.
-The jumps are large: $29 per month covers 250 subscribers, $99 per month covers 1,000, $399 per month covers 5,000, and the top public tier is $1,499 per month for 25,000.
-With Pulsetic, paid plans start at $9 per month with subscriber notifications included, so a growing audience does not push you into an enterprise-priced tier as quickly.
+Every Statuspage tier puts a ceiling on how many subscribers can follow your page.
+Cross it and you are bumped to the next plan.
+The steps are steep: $29 per month for 250 subscribers, $99 per month for 1,000, $399 per month for 5,000, and a top public tier of $1,499 per month for 25,000.
+Pulsetic paid plans begin at $9 per month with subscriber notifications already included, so a growing audience will not shove you toward an enterprise-priced tier nearly as fast.

-Pulsetic is a strong option because it does the two jobs you would otherwise pay for separately: uptime monitoring and a customizable status page with subscriber notifications and status badges.
-Plans start at $9 per month and there is a free plan, versus Statuspage starting at $29 per month for the page alone plus a separate monitoring tool.
-You get one bill, one login, and one place to manage everything.
+Pulsetic stands out because it covers two jobs you would normally pay for on their own: uptime monitoring, plus a customizable status page with subscriber notifications and status badges.
+Plans run from $9 per month, and there is a free tier too.
+Statuspage, by contrast, asks $29 per month for the page by itself, before you add a monitoring tool.
+With Pulsetic it is one bill, one login, one place to run it all.

-Statuspage does not run any checks itself, so it cannot detect outages on its own.
-Pulsetic actively monitors HTTP(S), SSL certificates, keywords, ping or ICMP, ports, TCP, domains, and cron or heartbeat jobs, with checks as frequent as every 30 seconds.
-When something goes down it can update your status page and alert your subscribers automatically, instead of waiting for a human to post an incident.
+Statuspage runs no checks of its own, so it can never spot an outage by itself.
+Pulsetic watches HTTP(S), SSL certificates, keywords, ping or ICMP, ports, TCP, domains, and cron or heartbeat jobs, as often as every 30 seconds.
+The moment something breaks, it can update your status page and alert subscribers on its own, rather than waiting for someone to log in and post an incident.

 Yes.
-You can recreate your status page in Pulsetic, set up your monitors, point your custom domain over, and invite your subscribers to follow the new page.
-Because Pulsetic also handles the monitoring, the move can also let you retire the separate monitoring tool you were running alongside Statuspage.
-If you need a hand mapping components or importing data, the support team can guide you.
+Rebuild your status page in Pulsetic, add your monitors, repoint your custom domain, and invite subscribers to follow the new page.
+And since Pulsetic does the monitoring too, the switch is a chance to drop the separate monitoring tool you kept running next to Statuspage.
+Stuck mapping components or importing data?
+The support team will walk you through it.

-Yes, Pulsetic offers a free plan that includes a full-featured status page.
-Statuspage's free tier exists but is limited to 100 subscribers, blocks custom domains, and still includes no monitoring, so you would need another tool just to know when you are down.
-Pulsetic lets you start free with both monitoring and a status page, then upgrade from $9 per month as you grow.
+Yes.
+Pulsetic has a free plan, and it comes with a full-featured status page.
+Statuspage does offer a free tier, but it caps you at 100 subscribers, blocks custom domains, and still bundles no monitoring, which leaves you needing a second tool just to learn you are down.
+Pulsetic lets you begin free with monitoring and a status page side by side, then move up from $9 per month as you grow.

 Yes.
-Pulsetic status pages are fully customizable and can run on your own custom domain, so they match your brand and sit alongside your product.
-You can apply your logo and colors, embed a status badge, and let visitors subscribe for updates.
-Because monitoring is built in, the page updates automatically when a monitored service goes down, which a status-page-only tool like Statuspage cannot do on its own.
+Pulsetic status pages are fully customizable and run on your own custom domain, so they carry your brand and live right next to your product.
+Drop in your logo and colors, embed a status badge, and let visitors subscribe for updates.
+Monitoring is built in, so the page refreshes itself when a watched service goes down.
+A status-page-only tool like Statuspage cannot manage that alone.

 Stay online, all the time, with Pulsetic's uptime prime.